wnyao/learning-notes/algorithm/algorithm/QUICK_SORT.md

 ### Description

-QuickSort is a **Divide ans Conquer algoritm**.
+QuickSort is a **Divide and Conquer algoritm**.
 It picks an element as pivot and partitions the given array around the picked pivot.
 There are many different versions of quickSort that pick pivott in different ways:

 1. Always pick first element as pivot.
 2. Always pick last element as pivot (as below).